CHuanSite/Data_Web/iz3-EDA.md

 title: EDA
 permalink: /EDA/
 ---

+More EDA can be found on [shiny](https://luqingan.shinyapps.io/google_revenue/) application

 There are in fact two different types of data: **Raw Data** and **Summary Data**.
 To do EDA on the data, we do seperately on the **Raw Data** and **Summary Data**

 #  Raw Data